Review approved answers

 Workflow

-Turn support misses into governed product knowledge.
+Turn support misses into approved product knowledge.

-Serve canonical answer first
+Serve approved answer first

 Mark fallback clearly